Boeny/react-koa2/README.md

 # react-koa2

-Pagination and search comments by name or email.
+Pagination and searching the comments by its author's name or email.
 Tests and docs are included

     npm run doc
 to create documentation (found in "/out" folder)